-Mary McDowell is a technology industry executive with experience running both enterprise and consumer global divisions in large multi-national companies.
-Most recently, Mary was in charge of Nokia’s Mobile Phones unit, where she successfully built on Nokia’s No. 1 position in feature phones with a refreshed and compelling new portfolio of devices and services targeted to meet the needs of urban youth in emerging markets.
+Mary McDowell is the chief executive officer and member of the board for Polycom, Inc. Prior to joining Polycom, Mary was in charge of Nokia’s Mobile Phones unit, where she successfully built on Nokia’s No. 1 position in feature phones with a refreshed and compelling new portfolio of devices and services targeted to meet the needs of urban youth in emerging markets.

 She also had responsibility for Nokia’s global developer organization.
 She served as a member of the Nokia Leadership Team from 2004 - 2012 and as a member of the Navteq board, following its acquisition by Nokia in 2008.